dfernandes25/dfernandes25.github.io/_posts/2024-01-10-Recent-Projects.markdown

 - Multi-Gb internet services provisioning and configuration

 #### EHR Data Migration ####
-Migrate patient records from an eClinicalWorks EHR system to an AthenaHealth EMR system for a FL based healthcare practice with 35+ regional offices.
+Migrate patient records from eClinicalWorks EHR system to AthenaHealth EMR for a FL based healthcare practice with 35+ regional offices.